mayurp/zlog/README.md

 ## TODOs
 * More tests
 * Control log level filtering at runtime
-* Finish support for function entry and exit events to allow for profiling TraceCompass
+* Finish support for function entry and exit events to allow for profiling in TraceCompass
-* Support optional text based output via fmt library for convenience
+* Support optional text based output via the fmt library for convenience
 * Performance benchmarks and comparison to similar libraries (nanolog, binlog)

 ## Future work